 In spite of the uncertainties, Haven of Hope had faith that God would meet the needs of a growing and needed ministry: we outgrew our much appreciated but small office.
 A local church donated the use of a house on its property so we could concentrate on developing programs to better serve those in need.

 Upon establishing our own non-profit 501 (c)3 status, Haven of Hope decided that as a non-denominational/faith-based organization, we could better serve our clients by moving to a more accessible location on a bus route.
 With our office away from church property, those from other Christian denominations and/or faiths would be more likely to participate.

 In 2008, the Board of Directors and Staff decided that Haven of Hope would open our doors to beyond the HIV/AIDS community.
 This decision was based on the growing needs and poverty issues faced by the increased number of families struggling with hunger, homelessness, and a host of other issues.
 Many elderly are coming to us for food assistance, social security barely paying rent.
 Families are living in cars, and we are able to assist them with food, blankets, and what ever we have available to give at the time.
-New people are coming to our doors every day, as the needs in our community are growing.
+In 2024 we are seeing so many new people are coming to our doors every day, as the needs in our community are growing.